-Hope Community Public Charter School

-Multi-Purpose Permission Form 2023-2024
+Hope Community Public Charter School Multi-Purpose Permission Form 2024-2025

-Scholar Name: Grade Level

-Teacher:

-Please CHECK MARK each item for which you grant permission and sign your name at the bottom of this form.
+Teacher: Please CHECK MARK each item for which you grant permission and sign your name at the bottom of this form.
+Field Trips: I give permission for my child to attend field trips taken with Hope Community PCS staff.

-Field Trips:

-I give permission for my child to attend field trips taken with Hope Community PCS staff.

 I give permission for my child to attend field trips in which the class walks or travels by school-sanctioned transportation to the site.

-Internet Usage and Hope Community PCS Web Site:

-I give permission for my child to access the use of the internet for educational purposes under the supervision of a staff member.

-I give permission for my child's work to be posted on the HCPCS website (art, writing samples, I-Movies, PowerPoint Presentations, etc.).
+Internet Usage and Hope Community PCS Website: Field Trips: I give permission for my child to attend field trips taken with Hope Community PCS staff.
+I give permission for my child to attend field trips in which the class walks or travels by school-sanctioned transportation to the site.
+I give permission for my child to attend field trips taken with Hope Community PCS staff I give permission for my child to attend field trips in which the class walks or travels by school-sanctioned transportation to the site.
+I give permission for my child to attend field trips in which the class walks or travels by school-sanctioned transportation to the site.
+Internet Usage and Hope Community PCS Website: I give permission for my child to access the use of the internet for educational purposes under the supervision of a staff member.
+I give permission for my child's work to be posted on the HCPCS website (art, writing samples, I-Movies, PowerPoin Presentations, etc.).
 I give permission for my child's work to appear in media publications.
 Photography and Video: HCPCS is frequently visited by universities, educational organizations, and the local media (television and newspaper).
 I give permission for my child's photo and/or video image to appear in media publications.
 I give permission for my child's work to appear in media publications.

-Attendance Policy:

-I have read the Attendance Policy of HCPCS.
+Attendance Policy: I have read the Attendance Policy of HCPCS.
 I hereby agree that I will adhere to the Attendance Policy of HCPCS.

-Name of adult completing this form (please print):
+Name of adult completing this form (please print).